When you protect your network with RADIUS for the Cloud Authentication Service, the authentication process works as follows:

 - Access-Accept.
 The RADIUS server allows access and returns a set of attributes (known as return list attributes) to the client for session control.

 - Access-Challenge.
-The RADIUS server returns the additional authentication methods the user must satisfy, such as Approve, Authenticate Tokencode, or SecurID Token.
+The RADIUS server returns the additional (step-up) authentication methods the user must satisfy, such as Approve, Authenticate Tokencode, or SecurID Token.

 - Access-Reject.
 Authentication methods or policy conditions are not satisfied, so access is denied.